rubenfm77/SQL-SERVER-ADVANCED-ANALYTICS/README.md

 ### PART-TO-WHOLE ANALYSIS

 We use this kind of analysis, for example, to check how one product contributes to the total sales.
+Like in the previous exercise we can try the same analysis with our customer or number of orders.

 14. In this case we are going to try to see what categories contribute the most to the total sales.
 We can see the top performing category are, by far, bikes:
 ```sql